Veterans Town Hall set for Portage

 MADISON — William S. Middleton Memorial Veterans Hospital in Madison will hold a Town Hall meeting for veterans from noon to 1:30 p.m.
-Wednesday, Feb.
-19 at the Wisconsin American Legion, 2930 American Legion Drive, Portage,
+Feb.
+19 at the Wisconsin American Legion, 2930 American Legion Drive, Portage.

+You have free articles remaining.

 Veterans, their families and others with a stake in veterans’ health care issues may make comments and have their questions answered by hospital executives and staff.

-You have free articles remaining.

-Hospital executives and key clinical and administrative staff will be available to work one-on-one to address issues with veterans.
+Hospital executives and administrative staff are available to address issues with veterans.

-The Madison-based hospital serves about 42,000 veterans who live in a 13,600 square mile primary service area comprising 15 counties in south central Wisconsin and four in northwestern Illinois.
-The hospital also operates an annex primary care clinic in Madison and community-based outpatient clinics in Baraboo, Beaver Dam and Janesville and two facilities in Illinois.
+The Madison-based hospital serves 42,000 veterans living in a 13,600 square mile primary service area comprising 15 counties in south central Wisconsin and four in northwestern Illinois.
+The hospital operates an annex primary care clinic in Madison and community-based outpatient clinics in Baraboo among others.

 For more information, visit madison.va.gov.